httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The request MUST NOT include an `Upload-Offset` or `Upload-Complete` header field.
 The server MUST reject requests with either of these fields by responding with a `400 (Bad Request)` status code.

 If the server considers the upload resource to be active, it MUST respond with a `204 (No Content)` or `200 (OK)` status code.
 The response MUST include the `Upload-Offset` header field, with the value set to the current resumption offset for the target resource.
 The response MUST include the `Upload-Complete` header field; the value is set to true only if the upload is complete.
+The response MAY include the `Upload-Limit` header field if an upper limit of the upload resource's size exists.

 An upload is considered complete only if the server completely and successfully received a corresponding creation request ({{upload-creation}}) or append request ({{upload-appending}}) with the `Upload-Complete` header value set to true.